clipos/src_platform_portage-derive/README.md

     shell               launch an IPython shell to hack with the Portage tree database
-    equalize            equalize a Portage tree (make it Git-friendly to ease merges with stable ebuild names and their symlinks)
+    equalize            equalize a Portage tree (make it Git-friendly to ease merges with stable ebuild names and their symlinks);
+                        operate on the whole tree if no package/atom is given;
+                        otherwise operate on given packages/atoms only

 optional arguments:
   -h, --help            show this help message and exit